-- We support the development of a statewide onion promotion campaign where the trademark and logo would be owned by the Department of Agriculture and Markets. - 2.
+- 1. We support the development of a statewide onion promotion campaign where the trademark and logo would be owned by the New York State Department of Agriculture and Markets. - 2.
 We support state funding for research into the Iris Yellow Spot Virus. - 3.
-We support the New York State Department of Agriculture and Markets designating the third Sunday in the month of August each year as the "Official New York State Onion Appreciation Day." - We call on the Cornell Onion Plant Breeding program to present a timetable as to when Cornell plant breeding research results would enter any commercial seed production lines. - In an effort to protect the New York State growers of potatoes for processing, we support a lawfully recognized third party inspection of potato shipments to processors that are being rejected because of unacceptable quality. - 6.
-In an effort to protect New York State growers of potatoes for all uses, we support a lawfully recognized tracking system for rejected processing potatoes.
-We further support that this system should ensure that potatoes that are rejected by processors are suitable for their next intended use, especially if they will be entering the fresh table market.
+We support the New York State Department of Agriculture and Markets designating the third Sunday in the month of August each year as the "Official New York State Onion Appreciation Day." - We call on the Cornell Onion Plant Breeding program to present a timetable as to when Cornell plant breeding research results would enter any commercial seed production lines. - We support a lawfully recognized third party inspection of New Yorkgrown potato shipments to processors that are rejected because of unacceptable quality. - 6.
+We support a lawfully recognized tracking system for rejected processing potatoes.
+This system should ensure that potatoes that are rejected by processors are suitable for their next intended use, especially if they will be entering the fresh table market.
 This system should also be designed to ensure that the shipping grower knows the final use of the rejected potatoes.

-- 7. We support funding for research purposes to assist in the control and eradication of Phytophthora. - We support maintaining full funding of the Onion Research Development Program with continued oversight for projects by the State's Onion Grower Board of Directors.
+- 7. We support funding for research purposes to assist in the control and eradication of Phytophthora. - 8.
+We support maintaining full funding of the Onion Research Development Program with continued oversight for projects by the State's Onion Grower Board of Directors.